danjonpeterson/brain_printer/README.md

 All you need is Docker.

-This project describes the creation of a docker image that can take an MRI scan and output an .stl file suitable for 3d printing
+This project describes the creation of a docker image that can take an MRI scan and output an .stl file suitable for 3d printing.

 It also generates a rotating .gif of that .stl file so that you can see if it's worth printing.

-For this to work, you need a high-quality, high-resolution T1-weighted image - sometimes called an MPRAGE
+For this to work, you need a high-quality, high-resolution T1-weighted image - sometimes called an MPRAGE.

 The docker image itself is pretty large (>8GB) and may take a while to build.
 The processing itself can take more than a full day to run.